nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Calls multiple specified scommands
 * The syntax of `COMMAND_A` and `COMMAND_B` must be correct
 * A valid command must be supplied before and after the `&&` operator, otherwise the command will fail

 Examples:
 * `editAppointment 6 l/360 && listAppointments`
-    * Edits the 6th to 10th appointments in the list of appointments to have a duration of 6 hours.
+    * Edits the 6th appointment in the list of appointments to have a duration of 6 hours.
 Then list all appointments in the Schedule
 * `deleteAppointment 2 && addAppointment n/Contract Signing With Charlie d/22-10-2022 t/16:30 p/1 l/300`
     * Deletes the 2nd appointment in the list of appointments.
     * Then, create a 5-hour appointment named "Contract Signing With Charlie" on 22nd Oct 2022 at 4:30 PM, associated with the first person in the contact list